vasudev89/Term2-HRM/Cases/Dovernet.md

 - Joined Consumer Innovations in 2008 - Sales Job
 - Suggested a new system for generating online ad revenue
 - Performed well in 1st 2 Quarters in UFS
-- Final Quarter UFS Scores had fallen
+- Final Quarter UFS Scores had fallen on all parameters
 - PIP for Wagner - a colleage from the Sales Job __Reason for Bad UFS__
 - Raynor younger than Wagner